davidB/ld31_p0cm0n/roadmap.md

 # polish 2
 - a sound fx when ghost hit pacman
-- ghosts are praticle emitter like fire ball, smoke when fright
+- ghosts are particle emitter like fire ball, smoke when fright
 - add joystick support
 - try cube moving animation (mini jump ?)
 - add jump power(x3) to pacman

+# polish 3
+- use noise (perlin,...) to generate level of wall
+- a start screen overlay (press any key to start)
+- add voice "Game Over !" record
+- volumetric light around pacman

 # publish
 - package native + jar (getdown plugin) + try it on linux and windows